-Currently, millennials are the largest living generation in the United States, comprising of 71 million people according to the most recent reports by the U.S. Census Bureau.
+Currently, millennials are the largest living generation in the United States, comprising 71 million people according to recent reports by the U.S. Census Bureau.
 Due to their ubiquitous and very active way of life, millennials value the experience more than the price of their coffee.
-Differing from their parents and older siblings who prefer to brew coffee at home, they prefer to drink coffee on-the-go or at a hip shop.
+Differing from their parents who prefer to brew coffee at home, they prefer to drink coffee on-the-go or at a hip shop.

 - Invest in unique and visually attractive packaging, making sure it’s social media worthy.